kslng/website/src/type/struct.md

 ## Method Support

-There are no methods supported for booleans.
+There are no methods supported for structs.

 ## Examples